edge-servers/immunity-docs/developer/google-summer-of-code.rst

 - we know our documentation is incomplete and fragmented, we are working hard to fix it; if you find a passage that is not clear or you have an idea about how to improve it, **please let us know!**
-- start using OpenWISP 2: install it, run it, play with it; understand its structure
+- start using Immunity 2: install it, run it, play with it; understand its structure
-- start contributing (eg: fix easy bugs, write documentation, improve tests); look for open issues in our most used repositories on `github.com/openwisp <https://github.com/openwisp>`_ (ask in our support channels before starting to code please! we have many legacy repositories that are not under active development anymore)
+- start contributing (eg: fix easy bugs, write documentation, improve tests); look for open issues in our most used repositories on `github.com/immunity <https://github.com/immunity>`_ (ask in our support channels before starting to code please! we have many legacy repositories that are not under active development anymore)
 - if we ask you to open an issue in one of our github repository, please take at least 5 minutes of time to write a proper bug report
-- watch the `OpenWISP 2 presentation at the recent OpenWRT Summit 2017
+- watch the `Immunity 2 presentation at the recent OpenWRT Summit 2017
   <https://www.youtube.com/watch?v=n531yTtJimU>`_ and read the slides of
-  this `more technical OpenWISP 2 talk
+  this `more technical Immunity 2 talk
   <https://www.slideshare.net/FedericoCapoano/applying-the-unix-philosophy-to-django-projects-a-report-from-the-real-world>`_
-- try using OpenWISP in real use case scenarios (find out if there's a free wifi community near your area), spend time reading its code, ask questions
+- try using Immunity in real use case scenarios (find out if there's a free wifi community near your area), spend time reading its code, ask questions
 - try to participate in the community, if a fellow member is in need of